 System Configuration = 4: Analog Constant Pressure with dual sensors and two psi set points.
-In this configuration a 4-20 mA transducer connected to Control Terminals I_1in+ and I_1in- controls pressure equal to psi1, and a second sensor connected to the I_2in+ and I_2in- Control Terminals controls pressure equal to psi2.
+In this configuration a 4-20 mA transducer connected to Control Terminals I_1in+ and I_1in- controls pressure equal to the first setpoint (psi1, GPM1, Ft1), and a second sensor connected to the I_2in+ and I_2in- Control Terminals controls pressure equal to the second setpoint (psi2, GPM2, Ft2).
+Enter the value of these set points in the Constant Pressure parameter, CONTROL SETPOINTS.